matteomattei/matteomattei.github.io/about/index.md

   - mysql
   - queues
 - _December 2019/Present_ IT consultant at [Luxury Brands Control](https://www.luxurybrandscontrol.com).
 - _February 2017/Present_ DevOps and Project Manager.
 I am part of the great [Qboxmail s.r.l.](https://www.qboxmail.com) team.
-Beyond the supervision and planning of the qboxmail projects as Project Manager, I also have hands on the development and system administration.
+Beyond the supervision and planning of the qboxmail projects, I also have hands on the development, devops and system administration.
 - _October 2016/Present_ CTO for [Agronit group s.r.l.](https://www.agronit.net) where I lead the technological part of the company using the latest technologies to prepare the next generation agritech platform.
 - _2015/Present_ Co-Founder of [Chip2Bit](http://www.chip2bit.com).
 - _2015/Present_ Co-Founder of [Rooma](https://www.rooma.it) a SaaS platform to help B&B, hostels, little hotel, motel, etc... to manage reservations.